 Please contact Audra Butkus at abutkus@nnu.edu or (208) 467-8538 with any questions regarding this program.

-Application and Registration Process
+Registration Process

-Registration is open three times a year, five weeks before course modules begin.
+Registration is open three times a year, a least five weeks before course modules begin.

-Registration closes on Friday at noon prior to the first day of class.
-A student must complete an application each session to begin the Course of Study Program.
+Registration closes on Tuesday at midnight prior to the first day of class.
+A student must complete the registration process each session.